-Isaac recalls helping his grandfather make maple syrup as a young boy.
+Isaac recalls helping his Grandfather make maple syrup as a young boy.
 Each family would have their own area to tap.
-His grandfather would make a gash in the tree using an axe.
-The sap would flow along a handmade wooden trough and into a birch bark basket.
-Isaac remembers the Elders building a temporary shelter out of saplings and covering the sides and top with balsam branches.
+His Grandfather would make a gash in the tree using an axe.
+The sap would flow along a handmade wooden trough and into a birchbark basket.
+Isaac remembers the Elders building a temporary shelter made of saplings and covering the sides and top with balsam branches.
 The sap would be boiled inside all night long.
-As a young boy, Isaac recalls laying inside the hut and watching the stars at night.
-The Elders would often hunt and fish during the early morning, then catch some sleep during the day so they could boil sap all night long.
+As a young boy, Isaac recalls lying inside the hut and watching the stars at night.
+The Elders would often hunt and fish during the early morning.
+They would try to catch some sleep during the day so they could boil sap all night long.
 The sap was boiled in a large cast iron kettle.

 Deborah’s Mom recalls helping her Uncle collect sap and hauling the syrup out of the bush on a large stone canoe pulled by a horse.
 Deborah’s Father also told stories of how he helped his Grandmother collect maple sap and boiled it in a large cast iron kettle.
 Deborah’s Dad recalls collecting and hauling sap by horse and wagon.